North-South Korea flare-up: Why is it alarming? – DW – 10/16/2024

 The potentially incendiary events on the Korean Peninsula in recent days have been heightening concerns in the region.

-At the same time, the angry rhetoric has risen to new highs.
-And both North and South Korea have put their respective militaries on elevated states of alert.
+At the same time, angry rhetoric has risen to new highs.
+Both North and South Korea have put their respective militaries on elevated states of alert.

 "There are no changes in daily life that you can see here in Seoul, but we do have to be aware of the situation that is emerging on the peninsula," said Kim Sang-woo, a former politician with the left-leaning South Korean Congress for New Politics and now a member of the board of the Kim Dae-jung Peace Foundation.